benjamincharity/bc.com/articles/essential-tech-toolkit-2024.md

 - **Organize Everything:** [Notion](https://www.notion.so/) - Everything is here, from my pet’s vet history to lists of home service providers I use to long-term plans.
 - **Long-term Bookmark Storage:** [Pinboard](https://pinboard.in/) - A fast, no-nonsense bookmarking site.

-### **Things I’m Going to Stop Using**

-- **Window Manager:** [Rectangle](https://rectangleapp.com/) - While it is fantastic, I like the simplicity of Divvy.
-It is as fast to use in almost all of my use cases and only requires a single shortcut.
-Historically, I’ve always had a bunch of keyboard shortcuts for window management, but as my monitor continually grows, so do my desired configurations.
-- **Snippet Management:** [Cacher](https://www.cacher.io/) - As AI and intelligent autocomplete become more prevalent, I no longer use a dedicated snippet manager.
-- **Keep Computer Awake:** [KeepingYouAwake](https://keepingyouawake.app/) - Switching to Lungo since it is from the same developer as Dato.

 ### **Hardware**

 - **Monitor:** [Samsung](https://www.samsung.com/) Curved 49-inch - Pro tip: I’ve found that for _very_ wide screens, it can help to position it a little lower than usual and then tilt it slightly up.